RomainPelletant/style_code_c/README.md

 Script that checks the line length of all text files in the specified target path.
 Used for enforcing line length limits automatically.

-Besides the limit and tab size, a posix extended regex expression (ERE) can be used to indicate which files or paths should be excluded.

 ```
 ./line_limit.sh [OPTION]...
 [TARGET]